PodCastle 188: The Ghost of Christmas Possible

 Heather Shaw

-Heather Shaw is a writer, editor, UX Designer, sewist, and lindy hopper living in Berkeley, CA with her husband and 15-year-old son, River.
+Heather Shaw is a writer, editor, sewist, bookkeeper, and lindy hopper living in Berkeley, CA with her spouse, and 18-year-old son, River.
 She’s had short fiction published in Strange Horizons, The Year’s Best Fantasy, Escape Pod, PodCastle, and other nice places.
 She has been the fiction editor at the erotica zine Fishnet, the speculative fiction zine Flytrap, and the pro-SF zine, Persistent Visions.
-As a family project during lockdown, Heather, Tim, and their son River designed, created, and successfully Kickstarted a tabletop card game called Cyberwreck.
-You can find more about Heather at her website, www.UXbyHeather.com
+As a family project during lockdown, Heather, Tim Melody, and their son River designed, created, and successfully Kickstarted a tabletop card game called Cyberwreck.
+She mostly posts on Bluesky (https://bsky.app/profile/sundew) and Facebook (https://facebook.com/hlshaw).

 Tim Pratt

-Tim Pratt is the author of over 30 novels, most recently multiverse adventures Doors of Sleep and Prison of Sleep.
-He’s a Hugo Award winner for short fiction, and has been a finalist for Nebula, World Fantasy, Sturgeon, Philip K. Dick, Mythopoeic, Stoker, and other awards.
-He’s also a senior editor and occasional book reviewer for Locus magazine.
-He tweets incessantly (@timpratt) and publishes a new story every month for patrons at www.patreon.com/timpratt.
+Tim Pratt (genderfluid, any pronouns) is the author of over 30 novels, most recently multiversal space opera The Knife and the Serpent.
+Pratt is a Hugo Award winner, and has been a finalist for Nebula, World Fantasy, Sturgeon, Stoker, and other awards.
+She publishes a new story every month at www.patreon.com/timpratt

 About the Narrator